YOLOE: Real-Time Seeing Anything: Related Work

 \textbf{Traditional detection and segmentation.} Traditional approaches for object detection and segmentation primarily operate under closed-set paradigms.
 Early two-stage frameworks~\cite{girshick2015fast,ren2015faster,he2017mask,cai2018cascade}, exemplified by Faster R-CNN~\cite{ren2015faster}, introduce region proposal networks (RPNs) followed by region-of-interest (ROI) classification and regression.
 Meanwhile, single-stage detectors~\cite{liu2016ssd,lin2017focal,tian2019fcos,zhang2020atss,feng2021tood} prioritizes speed through grid-based predictions within a single network.
 The YOLO series~\cite{redmon2016you,bochkovskiy2020yolov4,li2022yolov6,wang2023yolov7,jocherultralytics,wang2025yolov10} plays a significant role in this paradigm and are widely used in real world.
 Moreover, DETR~\cite{li2022dndetr} and its variants~\cite{zhu2020deformabledetr,li2022dndetr,zhang2022dino} mark a major shift by removing heuristic-driven components with transformer-based architectures.
 To achieve finer-grained results, existing instance segmentation methods predict pixel-level masks rather than bounding box coordinates~\cite{he2017mask}.
 For this, YOLACT~\cite{bolya2019yolact} facilitates real-time instance segmentation through integration of prototype masks and mask coefficients.
 Based on DINO~\cite{zhang2022dino}, MaskDINO~\cite{li2023maskdino} utilizes query embeddings and a high-resolution pixel embedding map to produce binary masks.

-\textbf{Text-prompted detection and segmentation.} Recent advancements in open-vocabulary object detection~\cite{zareian2021ovrcnn, gu2021vild, zhou2022detic, zhong2022regionclip, kuo2022fvlm,wang2024ovlw,zhao2024real} have focused on detecting novel categories by aligning visual features with textual embeddings.
+\textbf{Text-prompted detection and segmentation.} Recent advancements in open-vocabulary object detection~\cite{zareian2021ovrcnn, gu2021vild, zhou2022detic, zhong2022regionclip, kuo2022fvlm,wang2024ovlw,zhao2024real,yao2022detclip} have focused on detecting novel categories by aligning visual features with textual embeddings.
 Specifically, GLIP~\cite{li2022glip} unifies object detection and phrase grounding through grounded pre-training on large-scale image-text pairs, demonstrating robust zero-shot performance.
-DetCLIP~\cite{yao2022detclip} facilitates open-vocabulary learning by enriching the concepts with descriptions.
-Besides, Grounding DINO~\cite{liu2024gdino} enhances this by integrating cross-modality fusion into DINO, improving alignment between text prompts and visual representations.
+Grounding DINO~\cite{liu2024gdino} enhances this by integrating cross-modality fusion into DINO, improving alignment between text prompts and visual representations.
 YOLO-World~\cite{cheng2024yoloworld} further shows the potential of pretraining small detectors with open recognition capabilities based on the YOLO architecture.
 YOLO-UniOW~\cite{liu2024yolouniow} builds upon YOLO-World by leveraging the adaptive decision-learning strategy.
 Similarly, several open-vocabulary instance segmentation models~\cite{li2022lseg, ghiasi2022openseg, huynh2022open, xu2022groupvit, rao2022denseclip} learn rich visual-semantic knowledge from advanced foundation models to perform segmentation on novel object categories.
 For example, X-Decoder~\cite{zou2023xdecoder} and OpenSeeD~\cite{zhang2023openseed} explore both the open-vocabulary detection and segmentation tasks.
-APE~\cite{shen2024ape} introduces a universal visual perception model that aligns and prompts all objects in image using various text prompts.
+APE~\cite{shen2024ape} introduces universal visual perception model that aligns and prompts all objects using various text prompts.